tags.w55c.net

 VII.
 Substitution for Prior Learning

 Incoming dietetic interns may request that prior learning experience(s) be substituted for planned rotation time.
 The maximum number of hours that can be substituted is 120 (not applicable for ISPP interns).
 The Program Director will make the decision based on the information submitted per program policy once the intern is matched to the program.
-Costs and expenses are not reduced for the amount of prior learning credit awarded.
+Costs and expenses are not reduced for prior learning credit awarded.
 Please contact the Program Director for any questions related to this policy.

 *Actual rotations and lengths may vary for Individualized Supervised Practice Program (ISPP) interns based upon past and current experiences evaluated through the Substitution for Prior Learning process.